vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 Because of these, it is felt the Join transform dosn't fit the exact problem of enrichment we are currently solving, however there are many other scenarios where this could be useful.
-In future, we can create a new Table type that can accept an input from a Vector source which would provide all the benefits of the Join transform.
+In future, we can create a new enrichment table type that can accept an input from a Vector source which would provide all the benefits of the Join transform.

 ### Use a predicate for the search